james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

   <p>Moebius command line app</p>
 </div>

-Moebius is the name of the OS, but also the name of a sweet little built-in command line tool to setup the rest of the pi.
+Moebius is the name of the OS, but also the name of a sweet little built-in command line tool to setup the rest of the Pi.

 #### SSH Niceness

-Add your public key to Moebius in order to ssh without a password.
-This is not required, but it does make popping in and out of the pi nice and quick.
+**Optional:** Add your public key to Moebius in order to ssh without a password.
+This is not required, but it does make popping in and out of the Pi nice and quick.
 Plus, no password to remember!

-Moebius does not come with `nano`.
-If you are not familiar with the vi tool, you should [use this site to learn some basics](http://www.washington.edu/computing/unix/vi.html).
+Moebius does not come with `nano`!
+If you are not familiar with the `vi` tool, you should [use this site to learn some basics](http://www.washington.edu/computing/unix/vi.html).

 Just create `~/.ssh` and then use `vi ~/.ssh/authorized_keys` to create a new file, then paste in your public key.